 However, a whole new set of strategic and unstructured decisions that could not rely on math and data (like the launch of Amazon Prime) were made based on human judgment.

-To make these decisions, Amazon defined since the start a clear framework, based on a few guiding principles.
+To make these decisions, Amazon defined since the onset a clear framework, based on a few guiding principles.

 If you want to make an impact on your organization you need to have that framework ready each time math and data can’t help you out!